writethedocs/www/docs/conf/portland/2023/news/welcome-get-ready.rst

 If you can't attend the conference in person, we will be broadcasting all the main stage presentations on our `Livestream page <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/livestream/>`_ .
 You can join the #live-streaming channel on Slack to connect with other remote attendees, ask questions, and troubleshoot technical issues with the stream.
-We are excited to be able enable folks to participate in the conference from afar!
+We are excited that folks can watch the conference talks from anywhere in the world with an internet connection!

 Be prepared
 -----------